openworm/open-worm-analysis-toolbox/documentation/Worm Tracking Sources and Tools.rst

 5. Ho “Audrey” Cheung, BioImage Analytics Laboratory, Department of Electrical and Computer Engineering, University of Houston, “Farsight Toolkit”  http://www.farsight-toolkit.org/wiki/The_Worm_Project  https://github.com/hocheung20/farsight

+	- On 2 March 2015 I (@MichaelCurrie) tracked down [Badri Roysam](broysam@central.uh.edu), of the University of Houston, who had the following to say about this project: "The worm tracking project is currently in hiatus.
+The wiki page and the code are not being actively worked on.
+Roussel has moved to a company MBF Biosciences, and developed a commercial product there.
+Yu Wang has also moved to a career in California.
+If you see collaboration potential we are happy to engage."

 6. Roussel himself working for WormLab to implement his model-based algorithm.

 7. Brown Lab is working on a new tracker.
 Since André Brown worked on WT2.0, this new tracker is basically WT3.0 and will have multi-worm tracking capabilities.
 They are working closely with OpenWorm; viz. [this meeting 16 Feb 2015](https://docs.google.com/document/d/1VRMnNHoLQ2oHD3wgGOQrE8KzyCSrEoMwChWPOhVNTj0/edit?usp=sharing)